Beliavsky/Fortran-code-on-GitHub/README.md

 [mercury](https://github.com/smirik/mercury): N-Body integrator based on Bulirsh-Stoer, Everhart and other methods, originally by John E. Chambers, that can integrate any star system, such as the Solar System

+[MESA_custom_colours](https://github.com/nialljmiller/MESA_custom_colours): extension for the Modules for Experiments in Stellar Astrophysics (MESA) toolkit, designed to enable synthetic photometry calculations and provide additional stellar evolution diagnostics, by Niall J. Miller and M. Joyce

 [MESSY](https://github.com/pau-amaro-seoane/MESSY): Hénon-style Monte-Carlo code to simulate spherical stellar clusters and galactic nuclei; i.e. Monte Carlo simulations for stellar dynamics, associated with the paper [Stellar Remnants in Galactic Nuclei: Mass Segregation](https://iopscience.iop.org/article/10.1086/506193), by Marc Freitag et al., Astrophysical Journal (2006)

 [MGITM](https://github.com/dpawlows/MGITM): 3-D GCM of Mars atmosphere from the surface to 300 km aimed at solving for the dynamics of the upper atmosphere, by dpawlows